 Family cooking, recipes and traditions handed down from generation to generation are important.
 I still cook from handwritten cookbooks that were written by my maternal grandmother and my mother and I have recipes handed on by other family members too.

 I love eating out – but I want the food to be good!
 There is so much great food in Sydney, but a lot of pretension out there too.
-Some of the best food comes from local restaurants and even pubs.
-One of my favorite places for food, ambiance and quirkiness is Shakey Tables in the Hunter Valley in NSW.
+Some of the best food comes from local restaurants and even pubs; as a Sydney sider I love cafe culture, and there is so much great coffee out there.
+Every suburb has its gems.

 I live in Rozelle, an eclectic suburb in the inner west of Sydney.
 Ten minutes from the city, Sydney Harbour at the bottom of my street, it has quaint old sailors’ cottages and commercial premises as well as dazzling new architecture.
-Historically a working class suburb, you now see a whole range of residents, yuppies, dinks and prammers, artists, actors and advertising gurus as well as some long established residents who have lived here for yonks.
+Historically a working class suburb, you now see a whole range of residents: artists and actors, accountants and entrepreneurs.
+Many of us have lived here for yonks.

 Rozelle and nearby suburbs Balmain, Balmain East and Birchgrove on the Balmain peninsula are famous for their pubs and the area may well contain the most pubs per capita in Australia – at one time, the peninsula contained up to eighty pubs!
 And add to that a cafe or restaurant on every corner and you have a vibrant food and wine scene.
 And the Orange Grove Markets down Balmain Road are some of the best in Sydney for local farmers’ produce.